kaidez/kaidez.com/_posts/2015-3-25-parlor-redesign.md

 <a name="conclusion"></a>
 ###Conclusion

-There are a few post-launch tasks that need to be performed, but none of them are showstoppers for not delivering a site that the client wanted.
+There are a few post-launch tasks that need to be performed, but none of them are show-stoppers for not delivering a site that the client wanted.
 Everyone was happy when the site was launched so I really can't ask for anything more.